Does Cedar Kill Moths?

 A safer option to cedar would be neem oil, otherwise known as Indian lilac.
-Neem oil, which is used in many kinds of moth oil sprays (found in the UK), can kill and repel a number of insects found in the house, including clothes moths.
+Neem oil, which is used in many kinds of moth oil sprays (found in the UK), can repel a number of insects found in the house, including Clothes Moths.
 Other natural moth repellents include mint, rosemary, cloves, lavender, thyme, and eucalyptus.

 Now, can cedar be used together with neem oil and other insect-repelling herbs and plants?
 Of course.
 You can spray a combination of neem and cedar oil around the house.
 Place lavender and peppermint sachets in the closet along with cedar hangers.
 Mix together cloves, lavender sprigs, and cedar chips then place near your clothing.